osam-cologne/archlinux-proaudio/.github/ISSUE_TEMPLATE/new-package.md

 2. does not already exist in this repo: https://arch.osamc.de/#packages
 3. is released under a free software license
 4. has released a stable version (otherwise ask the developer to tag a release!)
-5. (if possible) successfully compiles on a x86_64/amd64 machine -->
+5. (if possible) can be successfully built on a x86_64/amd64 machine -->

 - Name: